Angela is an avid reader who studied English Literature in college. She has a passion for the written word and loves literature.

-Wendy Burt-Thomas, the author of "Guide to Query Letters" (which you can find to the left of here) states that she spends 1/3 of her time writing, 1/3 marketing herself, which includes writing query letters, and 1/3 managing her lifestyle as a successful free-lance writer.
+Wendy Burt-Thomas, the author of "Guide to Query Letters," states that she spends 1/3 of her time writing, 1/3 marketing herself—which includes writing query letters—and 1/3 managing her lifestyle as a successful freelance writer.

-This shows you the importance of promoting your work within a query letter.
-It is just as important as the writing itself.
-You will have to submit many query letters, before you will sell one.
-You may want to consider selling your work for free, so that way you will have a tear sheet (a sample of your work) that you can use in future queries.
+Promoting your work within a query letter is just as important as the writing itself.
+You will have to submit many query letters before you will sell one.
+You may want to consider selling your work for free, so that way, you will have a tear sheet (a sample of your work) that you can use in future queries.

 What Is a Query?

-If you are unsure what a query is, it is a letter that tells a potential publisher or editor why your work should be put in their magazine or book, and why you are the person who should write it.
-There are key things that you need to keep in mind.
-First, it's important to familiarize yourself with the Writer's Market Manual.
-You can find this book at any library.
-It will give you addresses, and editors to sell your work to.
-It will also tell you how the editor likes work being presented.
+If you are unsure what a query is, it is a letter that tells a potential publisher or editor why they should publish your writing in their magazine or book, and why you are the person who should write it.
+There are vital things that you need to keep in mind.
+First, it's essential to familiarize yourself with the Writer's Market Manual.
+You can find this book in any library.
+It will give you addresses of potential editors where you can sell your work.
+It will also tell you how the editor likes the work presented.

 Very few want to receive your entire manuscript.
-Most require you to send a query letter before they decide if they want to read your longer work.
-If you get a rejection, don't take it personal, you will get a lot of them.
-They may have denied you because they don't publish the type of article you are querying for, or they have recently published a similar item, or a host of other reasons.
+Most require you to send a query letter before they decide if they are going to read your longer work.
+If you get a rejection, don't take it personally, you will get a lot of them.
+They may have denied you because they don't publish the type of article you are querying for, or they have recently published a similar item or a host of other reasons.
 Here are some tips on how to maximize your chances of them wanting to see your work!

 Before You Write the Query

-It's important to find an appropriate magazine, publisher, etc. that is right for your work.
+It's essential to find an appropriate magazine, publisher, etc. that is right for your work.
 That means you need to do a little research.
-The Writer's Market is a good place to start.
+The Writer's Market is an excellent place to start.
 If you are writing about the eohippus, which is believed to be the first horse before evolution took its toll, then you may want to look in the science section, animal section, or maybe the archaeological section.
 Then read the different magazines that they offer.
 Read descriptions until you find a good match.

-Another key thing to keep in mind is how does the editor want it sent.
+Another critical thing to keep in mind is how the editor wants it sent.
 If it does not list it in the Writer's Market, the preferred way, then call.
 If you're not sure, most today prefer e-mail.
-But just because it's email, does not mean it needs to be any less casual.
-Still make sure that the email is very professional.
+But just because it's email does not mean it needs to be any less casual.
+Still, make sure that the email is very professional.

 The three most important things about a query are to edit it, edit it, edit it.
-In other words, if it's not well written, they won't want to see your work.
-You want this to be just as well written as the work you want to submit.
+In other words, if it's not well written, they don't want to see your work.
+You want this to represent how well written the work you want to submit is.
 If it's not, they might not even give it a second look.
-So read over it carefully; maybe even have someone else read over it, before you send it.
+So read over it carefully; maybe also have someone else read over it before you send it.

 At the top, make sure that you have a clear header.
-It should include the name of the editor who you are sending it, with his official title.
-His title is what is written before his name in the front of the magazine, e.g.: Tommy Bruin, managing editor.
-Underneath their name type the name of the magazine or publishing house.
+It should include the name of the editor who you are sending it with his official title.
+His title comes before his name in the front of the magazine, e.g., Tommy Bruin, managing editor.
+Underneath their name, type the name of the magazine or publishing house.
 Make sure it is spelled right!
-If they notice it's typed wrong, they will assume you are not careful and do not double check your facts.
-Then underneath that you should write their address, whether it be their email address or their address.
+If not, they will assume you are not careful and do not double-check your facts.
+Then underneath that, you should write their address, whether it be their email address or their address.

-Everything in the header should be single spaced typed.
-In fact the entire body should also have single spaces, with double spaces between paragraphs.
+Single-space everything in the header.
+The entire body should also have single spaces, with double spaces between paragraphs.

-Again make a double space before the body, then another double space before the close.
-Choose a closing that is professional.
+Again make a double space before the body, then another double-space before the close.
+Choose a professional closing.
 "Sincerely," is a very safe choice.
 Then do another double space, and write your name and information.
 For example, it should look something like this:

 137 Noon Ave